rafleo/CocktailMix/README.md

 Now load the *CocktailMix.ino*, check the configuration for the correct pinout and then upload the sketch to your Arduino board.

+Once it's up and running, click the cog icon on the start screen of the CocktailMix to tare your scale.
+You will require an object weighing exactly 1kg.
+(A package of sugar works nicely, for example.)
+You should only need to do this once.
+The result is then stored in EEPROM.

 ## Known Issues

 The `screenMix()` function has not been fully tested yet and it may not work.

 The **Arduino Nano** does not have enough memory to cope with the recipes and the required Arrays, so a rewrite to manual steps with if-Statements is necessary to run the CocktailMix on it.

 If you continually send commands to the Nextion display in a loop (e.g. `myNextion.setComponentText("instruction", "test value");` on every loop cycle) it will start to return garbled serial messages and thus become unusable (it's then impossible to detect touch events, for example).
-If your serial window shows output like `DISPLAY: ¿¿¿¿` you will need to check your functions for looped requestst to the display.
+If your serial window shows output like `DISPLAY: ¿¿¿¿` you will need to check your functions for looped requests to the display.

+## Roadmap

+What'd be nice to implement in the future:

+- Load recipes from storage, e.g. from an SD card.
+- Ability to 'scroll' through recipes on the start screen.
+- Download cocktail recipes from an online service with an API (over WiFi) and store them on the SD card.